Find WiFi Password Of Connected Networks In Linux - OSTechNix

 Find WiFi Password Of Connected Networks In Linux

-As you may already know, when you connect to a wireless network for the first time, the password will be saved in your Linux machine.
-So you don’t need to enter the password of your wireless network every time.
-In the subsequent times, the available WiFi networks will be automatically connected.
-Over the time, you might have forgotten the password.
-Now you want to add a new device to same WiFi network, but you don’t remember the password.
-What you are going to do?
-No worries!
-I know a few ways to find WiFi password of connected networks in Linux.

-We can find the Wi-Fi password of the saved networks either from Command line or GUI or using any third-party password recovery tools.
-The following steps were tested in Ubuntu 20.04 LTS desktop (GNOME), however these steps are probably same on other Linux distributions.
+We can get the Wi-Fi password of the saved networks either from Command line or GUI or using any third-party password recovery tools.

+The following steps were tested in Ubuntu 20.04 LTS desktop (GNOME), and Debian 11 Cinnamon editions.
+However, these steps are almost same for other Linux distributions.

-Let us first see how to reveal a wireless network password from command line.
+Let us first see how to reveal a wireless network password from the command line.

-1. Find WiFi Password Of Connected Networks From Command line
+1. View Saved WiFi Password Of Connected Networks From Command line

-In Ubuntu and its variants, the wireless network configuration files are saved in the /etc/NetworkManager/system-connections/ directory.
+In Ubuntu and its variants, the wireless network configuration files are saved in the

+/etc/NetworkManager/system-connections/ directory.
 Let us take a look at the saved or connected WiFi network config files:

 $ ls /etc/NetworkManager/system-connections/